qdu-bioinfo/Phylo-Spec/README.md

 ```
 ### d.
 Phylo-Spec Multi-disease Classification

-The input for Phylo-Spec's multi-disease classification is exactly the same as above, except that the disease type must be greater than 2.
+Phylo-Spec can automatically identify multiple types of diseases.
+Its input is exactly the same as above, except that the number of disease types must be greater than 2.
 The input sample is as follows:

 | example | s__Clostridia_bacterium | s__unclassified | ...  | Group   |
 | ------- | ----------------------- | --------------- | :--: | ------- |
 | sample1 | 0.001                   | 0.002           |      | Control |